JIM MEHRER'S POSTAL HISTORY

 __________

 Pneumatic: The Machines & Postal Markings Attributed to the Pneumatic Cancelling Machine Co., 1898-1904.
 (Reg Morris & Robert J. Payne/1991): The complete work on the subject, with a history of the company and its patents, and sections covering the experimental period and contract periods of the during which the machines were used.
 Fully illustrated and annotated, with catalog numbers, known periods of use, rarity factors and corresponding value ratings.
-(170 pages; unbound.) #970532. $29.00.
+(170 pages; unbound.) #970532.
+Price on Request.

 __________